eightfortyeight/rebeccasmall/index.markdown

 **Experience**

-At [BBC Radio Gloucestershire](https://www.bbc.co.uk/sounds/play/live:bbc_radio_gloucestershire) I've hosted broadcasts from [Barn on The Farm](https://www.barnonthefarm.co.uk0) and the [Royal International Air Tattoo](https://www.airtattoo.com) as well as election specials.
+At [BBC Radio Gloucestershire](https://www.bbc.co.uk/sounds/play/live:bbc_radio_gloucestershire) I've produced broadcasts from [Barn on The Farm](https://www.barnonthefarm.co.uk) and the [Royal International Air Tattoo](https://www.airtattoo.com) as well as election specials.

 I present travel bulletins on the [breakfast programme with Mark Cummings](https://www.bbc.co.uk/programmes/p001d74z) and chat on-air about what's happening in the local area.